 Oxfam in Timor-Leste

-- We work with over 60 partners to improve the well being of rural men and women by promoting active citizenship.
-This is achieved through the strengthening of civil society's powers to influence processes that ensure national policies and practices help poor populations.
+We work with over 20 partners in Timor-Leste to improve the well-being of rural women and men by promoting active citizenship.
+This is achieved through the strengthening of civil society.
+We support partners to be part of government consultations and processes, to ensure national policies and practices help poor populations.